pete-otaqui/mappa/README.md

 mappa
 =====

-Image Map creation tool in the browser
+Image Map creation tool in the browser.
+Built to be an alternative to Dreamwer's Image Map tools.

 [Demo on rawgithub.com](http://rawgithub.com/pete-otaqui/index.html)